Incredibox: Partnerships

-In July 2014, Incredibox made a partnership with AXE to promote the AXE Boat Festival in France by creating an exclusive version of the game entitled Mix For Peace.
-Most of the element designs, and sounds from the campaign were later reused and turned into the fourth version, The Love.
+On July 15, 2014, Incredibox made a partnership with AXE to promote the AXE Boat Festival in France by creating an exclusive limited version of the game entitled, Mix For Peace.
+After this partnership ended, most of the element designs and sounds from the campaign, were later spawned into the fourth version, The Love.

-In March 2017, Incredibox made another partnership with M&M's by creating a version of the game entitled Bite-Size Beats.
-This version featured the M&M's spokescandies (Red, Yellow, Blue, Green, Orange and Brown) singing beatbox sound loops based on how users arrange them on screen, then the brand aired user-generated beats as TV commercials.
-In August, they extended the partnership with the singer Jessie J to unveil the song "Real Deal" from her fourth album, R.O.S.E..
+On February 28, 2017, Incredibox made another partnership with M&M's by creating a version of the game entitled Bite-Size Beats.
+This version featured the M&M's characters (Red, Yellow, Blue, Green, Orange and Brown) singing beatbox sound loops based on how users arrange them on screen, then the brand aired user-generated beats as TV commercials.
+On August 7, they extended this partnership with the help of singer, Jessie J, to unveil her song, "Real Deal," from her fourth album, R.O.S.E..
 After finding a combo, fans were able to unlock a snippet of the song as an animated bonus made like a short video clip featuring Jessie J, Red, Yellow and Incredibox's avatar.
 The advertising campaign was later nominated for the 2018 Webby Awards in the mobile-campaigns category.